 Data Management and Technology Planning

-Standard Data Management Language for research grant applications
+Standard data management language for research grant applications

-The standard blurb is as follows:
+The template blurb is as follows:

 Why data management is important